DanielePalaia/gpss-rabbit-greenplum-connector/README.md

 ## Summary

-This software is intended to be a simple (non production ready) connector rabbitmq-greenplum, similar to the default gpsscli which is supporting kafka.
+This software is intended to be a simple (non production ready) connector rabbitmq-greenplum, similar to the default gpsscli which is supporting kafka.</br>

 It is based on gpss (greenplum streaming server) so will work just with greenplum 5.16 or above. https://gpdb.docs.pivotal.io/5160/greenplum-stream/overview.html </br>

+GPSS is basically a grpc server, so this is pratically a grpc client written in GO.</br>

 The connector is able to use the full parallel loading capability offered by Greenplum through the gpfdist protocol </br>